e-r-w/gateway-js/README.md

 Define your routes using the gateway-js api: `app.[method](uri, options, handler)`

-and export your `app` object so gateway-js can create routes in API Gateway:
+and export your `app` object so gateway-js can create routes in API Gateway and integrate with lambda:

 ```js
 const Gateway = require('gatewayjs').Gateway;